 “If Dublin plays its cards right, it could be second only to Silicon Valley, not for actual scale, but for the ability to scale-up.”

 Dublin’s entrepreneurial ecosystem clicks with HubSpot and the Inbound Marketing philosophy, especially with the SaaS and B2B culture.
-According to the report, Halligan explained that companies were traditionally wasting money on email marketing, online marketing, and PR, but still failing to get B2B inbound deals as, “the online marketing model is broken.”
-HubSpot's venture in Ireland has been succesful.
+According to the report, Halligan explained that companies were traditionally wasting money on email marketing, online marketing, and PR but still failing to get B2B inbound deals as “the online marketing model is broken.”
+HubSpot's venture in Ireland has been successful.

 “When we first came here, we sent six Americans and gave them three goals: get the revenue machine going, build a culture and replace yourselves.
 The last one is moving back to Boston in two weeks.”